 How To Measure For A Stairlift

-Before you decide what sort of stairlift you would like, you first need to determine what sort of stairlift will fit your staircase.
+Before choosing a stairlift, it’s essential to know how to measure for a stairlift, to then determine which type will fit your staircase.
 Usually, with a straight stairlift, the measurements are pretty straightforward and should only take a few minutes of your time.

 Why Self Measure For A Stairlift?

-Good question!
-Although we provide a free survey, which means we come out and take measurements from your staircase, in some cases customers can provide us with a few simple measurements over the phone or email and we can advise on potential costs.
+Great question!
+While we offer a free home survey, where our experts take precise measurements for you.
+We will come out and take measurements from your staircase, in some cases customers can provide us with a few simple measurements over the phone or email and we can advise on potential costs.

 Although we will have to come and survey your staircase to provide a 100% accurate quote, a quick chat on the phone, armed with your measurements may be all you need for now.